pinggit/pinggit.github.com/_posts/2014-04-03-the-key-to-success--grit.markdown

 have stratospheric I.Q. scores.
 Some of my smartest kids weren't doing so well.
 And that got me thinking.
 The kinds of things you need to learn in seventh grade math, sure, they're hard: ratios, decimals, the area of a parallelogram.

+    *[,strætәu'sferik]  *[,pærә'lelәgræm]
+    a. 同温层的         n. 平行四边形

 But these concepts are not impossible, and I was firmly convinced that every one of my students could learn the material if they worked hard and long enough.
 After several more years of teaching, I came to the conclusion that what we need in education is a much better understanding of